human-pangenomics/HPP_Year1_Data_Freeze_v1.0/README.md

 ![White Logo](https://s3-us-west-2.amazonaws.com/human-pangenomics/backup/logo-proof-full.png)

 *The [Human Pangenome Reference Consortium](https://humanpangenome.org/) produced sequencing data for assembly of 30 samples.
 Multiple data types including PacBio HiFi, Nanopore, and Bionano are avaiable.
 Strand-seq is available for 7 samples.
 Hi-C data for all 30 samples will be released in March.
-Data created and hosted by the HPRC is open and available for download.
+Data created and hosted by the HPRC is open and available for download in our S3 & GCP buckets.
+Select data is also uploaded to international nucleotide sequencing databases (SRA/ENA/DDBJ) under the HPRC Genome Sequencing BioProject (PRJNA701308).

 For information about data reuse and publicating with HPRC data please see the HPRC's [Data Use Protocol](https://humanpangenome.org/data-use-protocol/).
 Note that the HPRC Year 1 data is pending publication, currently scheduled for mid-2021.
 If you would like to publish using this please contact the HPRC Coordinating Center at hprcadmin@gowustl.onmicrosoft.com.*

 ------------------